Applying for a Grant: Frequently Asked Questions

 Yes.
 There are many situations where a single organization simultaneously receives grants from different Open Society programs or affiliates.
 Recognizing that this can place burdens on a grant recipient while also adding to Open Society administrative costs, we seek to combine multiple proposals into a single grant where feasible.

 In addition to the funding opportunities listed on this website, the Open Society national and regional foundations post additional funding opportunities on their websites.
-These grants, scholarships, and fellowships are based on national and regional priority issues, and are distributed directly through the foundations.
+These grants and fellowships are based on national and regional priority issues, and are distributed directly through the foundations.
 You may see a full list of the foundations in our network on our Offices and Foundations page.

 To be notified about new Open Society grant opportunities, please sign up for our email updates.